bjucps209/cps209-starter/README.md

 # README

 Please upload assignment files here.
-After uploading, wait about 1 minute, then refresh this page to see results of submission checks.
+Run ./aclean to remove unnecessary files.
+Be sure to include all source code, tests, and media.